Nevil844/chatbot-using-pdf/README.md

-AI chatbot which works on pdf provided and open ai api key PS.
+AI chatbot which works on pdf provided and open ai api key.
+PS.
 Not built by me